Toulminville, Alabama: White flight

 Suburbanization started after World War II, as highways were built and new houses were built outside the city.
 Middle and upper-class whites began to move out of the city to newer housing, especially after desegregation following civil rights advances of the 1960s.
 A perceived upsurge of crime on Mobile's north side contributed to this white migration.
-(In 1986 a white nun was raped and murdered by a black man in a notorious incident at Catholic Cemetery on Stone Street, now Martin Luther King Avenue.)
 The district was majority white in 1960 and became nearly 80% black by 1975.
 Toulminville was the heart of the district he was in a Mobile NAACP.

 Upper-class neighborhoods along Stanton and Summerville streets retained their white population for some time.
 In the 1980s they became majority black and retained high property values.
 While Stanton and Summerville are middle-class areas, most of Toulminville is lower-class.

 Toulminville was the birthplace of United States Surgeon General William Crawford Gorgas, who worked to control yellow fever and malaria during World War I. Several streets and an elementary school were named after him.
 Figures Park, named for Senator Michael Figures, an influential African-American politician of the 20th century, was originally named Gorgas Park, in honor of the general.
 This neighborhood was the adolescent home of baseball legend Hank Aaron.